 An outdoor swimming pool with mountain view is located just a few paces from the front door of La Stalla and is shared between the three properties.
 Wifi is available in the house and by the swimming pool; however, due to the thick stone walls, we can't guarantee a connection in every corner of the house!

 Although a modern conversion, the barn retains much of its original charm, with exposed beams and stonework throughout.
-The open-plan ground floor has a sitting and dining area with wood pellet-burning stove, satellite television, DVD player and DVD library; a well-equipped kitchen corner with gas hob, fridge-freezer and washing machine; and a bathroom with charming small wooden bath tub imported from Thailand and separate shower cubicle.
+The open-plan ground floor has a sitting and dining area with wood pellet-burning stove, television and DVD library; a well-equipped kitchen corner with gas hob, fridge-freezer and washing machine; and a bathroom with charming small wooden bath tub imported from Thailand and separate shower cubicle.

-Stairs lead up to a mezzanine floor, where you will find a spacious double bedroom with a second cosy seating area, another television and large picture windows (with remote-control-operated electronic blinds) that look out onto the beautiful mountain landscape.
+Stairs lead up to a mezzanine floor, where you will find a spacious double bedroom with cosy seating area and large picture windows (with remote-control-operated electronic blinds) that look out onto the beautiful mountain landscape.
 There is also a day bed that can be used as a single bed to sleep a third person, but please note that the barn is NOT suitable for children under the age of 5.

 Whether you're simply looking to relax and recharge your batteries, or whether you are looking for a more active holiday of outdoor pursuits and sight-seeing, our property will provide the perfect base for you to enjoy and explore this unspoilt corner of Italy.
 We can also accommodate larger groups across our three properties - please contact us for more details.

 |Size||Sleeps up to 3, 1 bedrooms|

 |Rooms||1 bedroom, 1 bathrooms of which 1 Family bathrooms|